markteehan/file-chunk-connectors/README.md

 ### Exactly once delivery
 The File Chunk source and sink connector guarantee an exactly-once pipeline when they are run together - a combination of an at-least delivery guarantee for the source connector and duplicate handling by the sink connector.
 Consuming File Chunk messages from the topic using a client other than the File Chunk sink connector is not possible.

-### Multiple tasks
+### Single task
-The File Chunk connectors support running one or more tasks.
-You can specify the number of tasks in the tasks.max configuration parameter.
-Multiple tasks may improve performance when moving a large amount of data.
-The Sink connector handles chunk arrival in any order: the file is reconstructed when all chunks are available.
+The File Chunk connectors support running one task, with one topic partition.
+Multi-partition operation is planned.

 ## Installation
 ### Install the File Chunk Source & Sink Connector Packages